Friends (The Beach Boys album): Side two

 "Diamond Head" is an instrumental exotica lounge jam that echoed the use of extended forms from Smile, and is the album's longest piece at 3 minutes and 39 seconds.
 Biographer Mark Dillon surmised that it was likely inspired by the group's visit to Hawaii during the previous year.
+It was briefly considered for inclusion on Brian Wilson Presents SMiLE in 2004.

 "Transcendental Meditation" contrasts all that comes before it with its raucous tone.
 Asked about the song, Dennis explained that the group "wanted to get away from anything that sounded too pompous, too religious.
 It would have been easy to do something peaceful, very Eastern, but we were trying to reach listeners on all levels."
 Jardine viewed it as a weak effort.

 Leftover

 Leftover tracks from the sessions include "Untitled #1", "Away", "Our New Home" (or "Our Happy Home"), "New Song" (unofficially known as "Spanish Guitar"), "You're As Cool As Can Be", covers of Burt Bacharach and Hal David's "My Little Red Book" and Buffalo Springfield's "Rock & Roll Woman", a demo for "Time to Get Alone", and an early version of "All I Wanna Do".
 "Our Happy Home" was described by music journalist Brian Chidester as "a short, bouncy riff that maintains the gentle air of the Friends sessions".
 It was later reworked as "Our Sweet Love" for their 1970 album Sunflower, along with "All I Wanna Do".
 "New Song" contains a melody that was recycled for "Transcendental Meditation".
 "You're As Cool As Can Be" is an instrumental of unknown authorship that features an upbeat piano melody played by Brian.
 "Away" was a song Dennis wrote with touring musician Billy Hinsche in December 1967.